 Coverage is provided for theft and collision damage for most cars in the US and abroad.
 Do note that in the US the coverage is secondary to your personal insurance, though.

 Protection With Trip Delays, Lost Luggage, And More

 The IHG Premier Card offers a variety of other protection when traveling.
 Among these features is:

 - Trip Cancellation & Trip Interruption Insurance — be reimbursed up to $5,000 per trip when your trip is canceled or cut short due to sickness, severe weather, etc.

 - Lost Luggage Reimbursement — be reimbursed up to $3,000 per passenger if you or your immediate family member check or carry on luggage that is damaged or lost by an airline

-- Baggage Delay Insurance — be reimbursed up to $100 per day for five days for essential purchases when your bag is delayed by over six hours
+- Baggage Delay Insurance — be reimbursed up to $100 per day for three days for essential purchases when your bag is delayed by over six hours

 Make sure you check your cardmember agreement for all of the details, since there are terms & conditions.

 The IHG Premier Card offers a cell phone protection plan.

 With this, you get up to $800 per claim and $1,000 per year in cell phone protection against covered theft or damage for phones listed on your monthly cell phone bill when you pay it with your eligible IHG Premier Card.